Jatin794/crypto/content/Exchanges.md

 Update: Added recommended coins to use for withdrawal, especially if you, like me, use multiple exchanges and prefer low fees in transferring between them.
 Or if you want a not-expensive crypto exit strategy.

+Update 2: Added brief reliability reviews for the exchanges I've used often enough.
+Seems it should be helpful in deciding for when you want to choose just a few exchanges.

 India:

 [[CoinDCX]]